Nuclear Spin Hyperpolarization

 Quantum indistinguishability in chemical reactions

 Quantum indistinguishability is an important phenomenon that is crucial for understanding many physical experiments.
 However, it is typically ignored in chemistry.
 For example, while in most simulations electrons are treated quantum mechanically, the much heavier ions are treated as distinguishable and classical.
 Moreover, in chemical reactions of molecules in solution, nuclear spins are generally believed to play little role, despite their long quantum coherence times.
 Recent theoretical work demonstrated the existence of a direct connection between nuclear spins and their effect of chemical reaction rates showing that, in many situations, a full quantum treatment of collective nuclear degrees of freedom is essential.
 Experimental demonstration of this phenomenon for chemical reactions in solution has not been carried out.
 Any reaction that can be manipulated by controlling nuclear spins represents a unique platform for testing fundamental laws of nature as well as opportunities for new applications.
-Indeed, would not it be great to control chemical reactions by simply manipulating magnetic or radiofrequency fields?
+Indeed, would not it be great to control chemical reactions by simply manipulating magnetic fields or radio-frequency pulses?